 Thankfully, there’s a better way: the Apple Watch includes a nifty little feature for silencing incoming phone calls and other audible alerts with a super quick gesture.

 How to quickly silence Apple Watch with your palm

-Step 3: You should feel a tap on your wrist: that’s your Apple Watch subtly letting you know that you’ve now silenced rings and alerts.
-To turn rings and alerts back on, tap the bell icon in the Settings glance available by swiping from the bottom on your watch face.
+You should feel a tap on your wrist: that’s your Apple Watch subtly letting you know that you’ve now silenced rings and alerts.
+To turn rings and alerts back on, tap the bell icon in the watchOS Control Center, accessed by swiping up from the bottom of your watch face.

-In a typical Apple fashion, covering the device with your palm to mute rings and alerts won’t silence alarms or timers, so you don’t miss anything of importance.
+In a typical Apple fashion, covering the device with your palm to mute rings and alerts won’t silence alarms or timers, so you don’t miss anything important.
 As a quick reminder, alarms and timers set up on the watch differ from those enabled on an iPhone or other iOS devices.

-That’s a great question, actually.
+That’s a great question.

 When you cover to mute the watch, you’ll still receive haptic feedback when an alert comes in.
-Do Not Disturb mode silences both sound and haptic feedback so you won’t hear or feel a thing when those alerts hit.
+Do Not Disturb mode silences both sound and haptic feedback, so you won’t hear or feel a thing when those alerts hit.

 As for Airplane mode, it shuts down Bluetooth and Wi-Fi radios.
-As a result, notifications won’t be relayed from your iPhone and you will lose some functionality because Airplane mode prevents the watch from keeping the connection with its paired iPhone alive.
+As a result, notifications won’t be relayed from your iPhone, and you will lose some functionality because Airplane mode prevents the watch from keeping the connection with its paired iPhone alive.